addyi/compose-kmp-playground/docs/projects/ideas/index.md

    measurement, and maximum speed.
 This project will involve using native Android and iOS APIs to access GPS data and to handle location permissions.

+6. [**Audio Guide**](audio-guide.md): The aim of this project is to develop an audio guide app suitable for various points of interest such as museums, galleries, cities, and parks.

 ## Additional Ideas and Plans

 - Check out Coil after its KMP support is [ready](https://github.com/coil-kt/coil/issues/842#issuecomment-1622516075).
 They've gotten a